-Bears are mammals in the family Ursidae within the order Carnivora, comprising eight extant species distributed primarily across the Northern Hemisphere.
+Bears are mammals in the family Ursidae within the order Carnivora, comprising 8 extant species distributed primarily across the Northern Hemisphere.
 They are noted for their robust, stocky build, thick fur, and elongated snout.

 Although classified as carnivorans, most bears are opportunistic omnivores that shift seasonally among plant matter, including berries, roots, nuts, and grasses, and animal resources such as insects, fish, and carrion.